SpartanJ/efsw/README.md

 handleFileAction returns UTF-8 strings in all platforms.

+File modification events may be reported multiple times during a copy operation, typically after each write flush.
+This behavior is inherent to how file watchers operate and cannot be altered.
+If you need to open the file after receiving a modification event, it is recommended to wait for a reasonable period of time after the last event to avoid potential issues.

-Windows and FSEvents Mac OS X implementation can't follow symlinks ( it will ignore followSymlinks() and allowOutOfScopeLinks() ).
+Windows and FSEvents macOS implementation can't follow symlinks ( it will ignore followSymlinks() and allowOutOfScopeLinks() ).

 Kqueue implementation is limited by the maximum number of file descriptors allowed per process by the OS.
-In the case of reaching the file descriptors limit ( in BSD around 18000 and in OS X around 10240 ), it will fallback to the generic file watcher.
+In the case of reaching the file descriptors limit ( in BSD around 18000 and in macOS around 10240 ), it will fallback to the generic file watcher.

-OS X will use only Kqueue if the OS X version is below 10.5.
-This implementation needs to be compiled separately from the OS X >= 10.5 implementation, since there's no way to compile FSEvents backend in OS X below 10.5.
+macOS will use only Kqueue if the macOS version is below 10.5.
+This implementation needs to be compiled separately from the macOS >= 10.5 implementation, since there's no way to compile FSEvents backend in macOS below 10.5.

-FSEvents for OS X Lion and beyond in some cases will generate more actions than in reality ocurred, since fine-grained implementation of FSEvents doesn't give the order of the actions retrieved.
+FSEvents for macOS Lion and beyond in some cases will generate more actions than in reality ocurred, since fine-grained implementation of FSEvents doesn't give the order of the actions retrieved.
 In some cases I need to guess/approximate the order of them.

 Generic watcher relies on the inode information to detect file and directories renames/move.
 Since Windows has no concept of inodes as Unix platforms do, there is no current reliable way of determining file/directory movement on Windows without help from the Windows API ( this is replaced with Add/Delete events ).

 Linux versions below 2.6.13 are not supported, since inotify wasn't implemented yet.
 I'm not interested in supporting older kernels, since I don't see the point.
 If someone needs this, open an issue in the issue tracker and I may consider implementing a dnotify backend.

-OS-independent watcher, Kqueue and FSEvents for OS X below 10.5 keep cache of the directories structures, to be able to detect changes in the directories.
+OS-independent watcher, Kqueue and FSEvents for macOS below 10.5 keep cache of the directories structures, to be able to detect changes in the directories.
 This means that there's a memory overhead for these backends.

 **Useful information**
 --------------------
 The project also comes with a C API wrapper, contributed by [Sepul Sepehr Taghdisian](https://github.com/septag).

 There's a string manipulation class not exposed in the efsw header ( efsw::String ) that can be used to make string encoding conversion.

 **Clarifications**
 ----------------